enkidulan/buildout.recipe.mako_template/README.rst

 ===================

 Cases where one's template target are overridden by another template are detected automatically.
-For example:
+For example, case:

 .. code-block:: ini